 Any references to legislation are not an interpretation of the law.
 They are to be used as a guide only.
 The information in this publication is general and does not take into account individual circumstances or situations.
 Where appropriate, independent legal advice should be sought.

-An electronic copy of this report is available on the Department of State Development, Infrastructure and Planning's website at www.dsdip.qld.gov.au To obtain a printed copy of this report, please contact us via the contact details provided at the end of this report.
+An electronic copy of this report is available on the Department of Infrastructure, Local Government and Planning's website at www.dilgp.qld.gov.au

 Contents